instructure/instructure-ui/packages/theme-registry/README.md

 [![MIT License][license-badge]][license]
 [![Code of Conduct][coc-badge]][coc]

-A pacakge for managing global themes.
+A package for managing global themes.
 Read more about it [here](/#ThemeRegistry).

 ### Installation